You would think print advertising is void of innovation today, but that is actually not the case.

 In fact, many brands are finding new ways to merge the digital and physical world through magazine and newspaper ads.

 What Is Print Advertising?

-Print advertising is a form of advertising that uses physically printed media to reach consumers, business customers and prospects.
+Print advertising is a form of advertising that uses physically printed media to reach potential customers.
 Print ads were once the standard format for creative advertising.
-But as more and more advertising dollars are allocated to digital outlets, print advertising is seen as an expensive, untrackable, traditional media format.
+But as more advertising dollars are allocated to digital outlets, print advertising is seen as an expensive, untrackable media format.

 If you’ve ever wanted to speed up the beer-cooling process, you’ll understand the allure of this print ad from Glacial.
 You soak the ad in water, wrap it around the bottle, and put it in the freezer.
 The print ad was made with salt particles, which reduce the freezing point of water.